Conditions We Treat at Our Chiang Mai Rehab

 If any of this sounds close to your situation, we will still talk to you openly and try to point you toward safer options rather than simply turning you away.

-How We Decide Whether We Can Help
+How Does Jintara Assess Whether It Can Help You.

 You should not have to guess whether a centre can handle your mix of substances, health issues, and history.
 Jintara uses a straightforward assessment process so the answer is as clear as possible before you book flights.
-We look at:

 - Your substances, doses, length of use, and any previous detox or rehab attempts